 MotoGP and Formula 1 are two of the fastest motorsports on the planet.
-They each come with their own distinct set of challenges, and both sets of drivers are pushed to the limits of themselves and the tracks on which they race.
+They each come with their own distinct set of challenges, and both sets of drivers/riders are pushed to the limits of themselves and the tracks on which they race.
 But which is faster?

-The Differences Between The Two
+The Differences Between F1 & MotoGP

 Obviously, the car is much bigger than the bike, and this means their engines are also much bigger as well.
-The bikes use a four cylinder, 1-liter engine, capable of around 280 horsepower.
+The bikes use a four cylinder, 1-liter engine, capable of around 250 horsepower.
 The F1 cars use a 1.6-liter, hybrid V6 engine, which can output around 1000 horsepower.
 This means the power to weight ratio of the bike is higher than that of the car, but there is much more to it than simply power.

 Aerodynamics & Downforce

-Are They Comparable?
+Are F1 & MotoGP Comparable?

-The fact that the bikes have two wheels makes it very difficult to compare them to any car with four.
+The fact that MotoGP bikes have two wheels makes it very difficult to compare them to any car with four.
 Street bikes are often compared to street cars, but with MotoGP and F1 it is completely different.
 The bikes used in MotoGP are not a million miles away from the high-end bikes you might find on the street, but F1 cars are about as far away from your road car as you can get.

 Big Power Difference

 The difference in power is enough to make most people realize that these are two very different breeds of vehicle, but if not then simply looking at the aerodynamics and downforce involved in F1 should make things clear.
 F1 cars hold the track very well, while motorbikes just by their very nature do not.
-This means safety comes into play quite a lot in MotoGP, as it does in F1 too.

 A Different Driving Style

-MotoGP and Formula 1 are two very different sports, although they share the intensity element, along with massive amounts of speed.
-The F1 cars can take corners much faster due to their high levels of grip and downforce, and although the bikes can beat them on the straights, this ability to take corners at speed can allowF1 cars to finish laps around 30 seconds faster than the bikes.
+MotoGP and Formula 1 are two very different sports, although they are both incredibly fast and popular across the world.
+F1 cars are much faster than any motorcycle around corners due to their high levels of grip and downforce, and although the bikes can often beat them on the straights, this ability to take corners at speed can allow F1 cars to finish laps around 30 seconds faster than the bikes.